Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

 \subsection{Object-Driven Exploration}

-\textbf{Information Gain Definition}: Object-driven exploration aims to predict the information gain of different camera views and then select the one that can maximize the information gain, i.e., the NBV, to explore, as shown in Fig. \ref{Perspective Prediction}(b).
-The information in this work is defined as the map uncertainty and accuracy.
+\textbf{Information Gain Definition}: As illustrated in Fig. \ref{Perspective Prediction}(b), Object-driven exploration aims to predict the information gain of different candidate camera views and then select the one to explore that maximizes the information gain, i.e., the NBV.
+The information in this work is defined as the map's uncertainty as mentioned in Section \ref{OIM}.
 The information gain is thus defined as the measurement of uncertainty reduction and accuracy improvement after the camera is placed at a specific pose.
-Conventionally, information gain is defined based on the area of unknown regions in the environment, i.e., the black holds in Fig. \ref{Perspective Prediction}(a), which cannot effectively guide the object map building, as mentioned in Section \ref{OIM}.
-Compared with the conventional one, our proposed information gain is built on the observation completeness measurement, shown in the right figure of Fig. \ref{Perspective Prediction}(a), and incorporates the influence on object pose estimation, which is one of the key contributions in this work.
+Conventionally, information gain is defined based on the area of unknown regions in the environment, i.e., the black holes in the medium subfigure of Fig. \ref{Perspective Prediction}(a), which may mislead the object map building.
+Compared with the conventional one, our proposed information gain is built on the object's observation completeness measurement, shown in the right subfigure of Fig. \ref{Perspective Prediction}(a), and incorporates the influence on object pose estimation, which is one of the key contributions in this work.

-\textbf{Information Gain Modeling}: As indicated by the definition, information gain is related to many factors.
-We thus first manually design a feature vector to parameterize the factors, and then define a utility function to model the information gain.
-The feature vector used for characterizing an object $\mathbf{x}$ is designed as follows,

-where $H_{obj}, and \bar{H}_{obj}$ are defined by Eq. (\ref{eq:grid}) - (\ref{eq:ba_grid}), $R_o$ is the ratio of occupied grids to the total grids of the object, which indicates the richness of its surface texture, $R_{IoU}$ is the 2D mean IoU with adjacent objects used for modeling occlusion under a specific camera view, $\bar{V}_{obj}$ is the current volume of the object, and $s$ is a binary value used for indicating whether the object is fully explored.
+\textbf{Information Gain Modeling}: As indicated by the definition, information gain is contingent on many factors.
+Thus, we create a utility function to model the information gain by first manually designing a feature vector to parameterize the factors.
+The following is the design of the feature vector used to characterize the object $\mathbf{x}$, where $H_{obj}$, and $\bar{H}_{obj}$ are defined by Eq. (\ref{eq:grid}) - (\ref{eq:ba_grid}), $R_o$ is the ratio of occupied grids to the total grids of the object, which indicates the richness of its surface texture, $R_{IoU}$ is the 2D mean IoU with adjacent objects used for modeling occlusion under a specific camera view, $\bar{V}_{obj}$ is the current volume of the object, and $s$ is a binary value used for indicating whether the object is fully explored.